nazianafis/Brain-Tumor-Classification/README.md

 ## Results<a name="results"></a>

-In the end, I could obtain validate a test image passed through the model.
+In the end, I could validate a test image passed through the model.

 ![validation](https://github.com/nazianafis/Brain-Tumor-Classification/blob/main/MRI-images/valid-img.png)